voxel51/fiftyone-plugins/plugins/annotation/README.md

 You can use this operator to create annotation tasks for the current dataset or view.

-This operator is essentially a wrapper around the following [request annotations Python workflow](https://docs.voxel51.com/user_guide/annotation.html#requesting-annotations):
+This operator is essentially a wrapper around the [request annotations Python workflow](https://docs.voxel51.com/user_guide/annotation.html#requesting-annotations):

 ```py